 Dr Cecilia Meneghini

-I am a Lecturer in Quantitative Criminology in the SPSPA department and part of the University of Exeter Q-Step Centre.
+I am a Lecturer in Quantitative Criminology in the SPSPA department and part of the University of Exeter Centre for Computational Social Science (C2S2).
 I am interested in researching organised forms of crime, serious violence and criminal networks by means of quantitative methods, especially longitudinal and network-based approaches.
 My current research focuses on the application of dynamic network approaches to study the diffusion of serious violence, and on the integration between spatial and relational methodologies to analyse instances of illegal governance.

 Research group links